lachholden/obsidian-recipe-view/README.md

 - 3.5 litres – a decimal number
 - 2 3/4 sticks – a mixed text number
 - 1 ¾ kg – a mixed unicode number
+- 1-1/4 oz. – a mixed number separated by a dash (both text and unicode work)

 When rescaling, units will be displayed either as a decimal or a fraction based on what was used in the original, or if the original was an integer, then a choice is made based on the unit used.
 All displayed fractions are presented as mixed numbers with the fraction part rounded to the nearest 1/16, and they will be nicely rendered in unicode, regardless of the input format.
+There does not need to be a space between the number and the unit, but all quantites will be rendered with a space.
+Likewise, any dashes in mixed numbers will be rendered as a space.

 To scale certain quantities in other sections e.g. in the directions, wrap them like `<span data-qty-parse>180 grams</span>`.
 You could also wrap a whole step in the same tags to parse all present quantities.